Old Goat Glacier is a favorite hike west of Three Sisters in Kananaskis Country, Alberta.

 - Elevation gain: 2,116 ft (645 m)

 Past Dead Man's Flats, the skies begin to open up over mist-enshrouded mountains and sagging spirits soar.
-Once again God has created a sunny space as She has done so many times in the past.
 The mixture of weather warrants photos of mountain views from the TransCanada Highway, and of reflections on Goat Pond while heading south from Canmore on the muddy Smith-Dorrien Trail (Hwy 742).

 Another hour of steep trail ascends through talus and scree to arrive at the lateral moraine for the hike along the top past polished valley walls created by thousands of years of receding glacial ice.